bobbykain/cisco-ccnp/README.md

-# Implementing Cisco Enterprise Network Core Technologies v1.1 (350-401)
+## Implementing Cisco Enterprise Network Core Technologies v1.1 (350-401)

-## 1.0 Architecture (15%)
+# 1.0 Architecture (15%)

-### 1.1 Explain the different design principles used in an enterprise network
+## 1.1 Explain the different design principles used in an enterprise network
-1. High-level enterprise network design such as 2-tier, 3-tier, fabric, and cloud
+**a.
+High-level enterprise network design such as 2-tier, 3-tier, fabric, and cloud**\
-2. High availability techniques such as redundancy, FHRP, and SSO
+**b.
+High availability techniques such as redundancy, FHRP, and SSO**

 ### a.
 High-Level Enterprise Network Design